paed01/moddle-context-serializer/README.md

 }
 ```

+## Backward compatibility

 In `bpmn-moddle@5` the moddle context is served in the third argument of the callback.
-It has a sligthly different schema but is still supported.
+It has a sligthly different scheme but is still supported.

 Promisified example of how to retrieive the moddle context:
 ```js